jonestlander/Santas-AI-helper/README.md

 ## What next?

 In the future, Santas AI helper could be extended to also cover Birthday presents, gifts for weddings, marriage anniversaries and so on.

+One option would also be to include a nauhtyness-niceness parameter in the process, which would affect how optimal the present calculated by Santas AI Helper is for that person.

 # Merry Christmas !!! :-)